From Cache

 You can get to Seward via cruise ship, car (2-3 hours from Anchorage), or train.
 If you just have a day to spend in Seward, a Kenai Fjords Tour is a must-do, but if you have more time, there is so much to explore.
 The best things to do in Seward are:

-1. Cruise Kenai Fjords National Park
+1. Kenai Fjords National Park

 On a Kenai Fjords cruise, you’ll explore the world of whales, wildlife, and glaciers.
 Depending on the length of the cruise you choose, you’ll often begin in the protected waters of Resurrection Bay and then you may venture deeper into Kenai Fjords National Park to Aialik Bay, Holgate Glacier, Bear Glacier, or the Chiswell Islands.
 Your cruise operator will guide you to areas where wildlife has been spotted, and you may be able to see sea otters, Steller sea lions, porpoise, bald eagles, or mountain goats.